Catallactic/catallactic-site/docs/litepaper.md

 #### 3.3.2.
 Settlement

+The settlement layer settles transactions by processing proofs from other chains to finalize transfers.
+The settlement layer ensures that the transaction cannot be rolled back and the parties involved in the financial operation do not have their assets stolen after the final settlement is reached.
+Settlement is the process that ensures transaction immutability on the blockchain, playing a critical role in guaranteeing that no one can alter recorded transactions.
+Often considered the "anchor" within the blockchain's layers, settlement provides finality or irreversibility.
+To achieve this, the blockchain must validate transactions, confirm proofs and resolve disputes.

 #### 3.3.3.
 Consensus

-Decentralization

 Consensus plays a crucial role in blockchain networks.
 The main objective of a consensus mechanism is to create a single version of truth.
+The consensus layer is responsible for all the nodes to agree on the blockchain state.
+It ensures that all transactions are valid and agrees on the order in which transactions are processed.

+Decentralization

 #### 3.3.4.
 Data Availability